 Additional Reading: Guide to Ouarzazate and Kasbah Ait ben Haddou

 February is a great time to visit Morocco.
 Spend sunny days exploring the many outdoor sights, and head inside to one of the many restaurants, shops, or galleries when temperatures drop in the evening.
 In February, winter is slipping by, and spring is just on the horizon.
-It is an amazing and magical time to visit Morocco!

 Be a part of the MarocMama family!